MBA for Professionals Student Handbook - MBA Graduation Requirements and Academic Regulations

 Requests for Exceptions to Academic Policies or Procedures

 Students requesting an exception to academic policies or procedures must submit a written request and rationale for the request.
-The proposal should be directed to the Associate Dean/Director of Admission (firstname.lastname@example.org) for review.
+The proposal should be directed to the Assistant Dean/Director of Admission (email@example.com) who will confer with the Senior Associate Dean for a decision.
 The following are required of all written proposals.

 - The student must explain the request in detail

 - The student must provide information about any discussion or tentative agreements that may have occurred between the student and a faculty member (if any)